troq/node-sql-fixtures/README.md

+# FORK NOTE
+This is the same as the sql-fixtures package except all record fields and the specId are included in the results.
+The normal sql-fixtures package only includes the fields that were originally specified in the dataSpec and excludes the specId.

 # sql-fixtures

 Easily generate data that gets saved in the database, with foreign key dependencies automatically resolved.
 Ideal for integration tests and generating dummy data.
 Uses [knex](http://knexjs.org) internally.